cortexlabs/cortex/docs/deployments/realtime-api/models.md

 When the `predictor.model_path` field is used, you can retrieve the model by running `onnx_client.predict()`, because there's only one `model_name` in and because `model_version` is already set to `highest`, which means it will be picking up the model with the highest version number (if applicable).

-When the `predictor.models.paths` field is used, the `model_name` is the name of the model that is has been given in the API spec config.
+When the `predictor.models.paths` field is used, the `model_name` is the name of the model that it has been given in the API spec config.

 You can also retrieve the model by calling the `onnx_client.get_model` method - same arguments as for the `predict` method.
-This can be useful for retrieving the model input/output signatures.
+This can be useful for retrieving the model's input/output signatures.
 Here's how the retrieved metadata can look like:

 ```python
 {